michsiec/bdd100k-onroad-object-detection/README.md

 ## Aims and objectives
 The aim of the project is to develop a computer vision software using deep learning techniques that is able to perform real-time object detection in different driving conditions.
-In order to achieve the aim of the thesis, state-of-the-art YOLOv4 object detection system has been implemented using Python frameworks: Darknet and OpenCV.
+In order to achieve the project goal, state-of-the-art YOLOv4 object detection system has been implemented using Python frameworks: *Darknet* and *OpenCV*.
 It has been trained on large autonomous driving dataset, consisting of 70,000 annotated images, captured during driving in different traffic conditions.
 Next, it was evaluated using validation and testing data.
 I have also experimented with testing the